Charges for hospital services

 If you are a public patient in a public hospital under the care of a consultant for treatment and you remain overnight, you are receiving overnight in-patient services.

-If you are admitted to the hospital under the care of a consultant where you do not require the use of a bed overnight and your discharge from hospital is planned, you are receiving day in-patient services.
+You can also be an in-patient if you are admitted to the hospital under the care of a consultant and you do not require the use of a bed overnight and your discharge from hospital is planned.
+This is called day in-patient services.

 |Fifth schedule hospitals||€1,000||€813||€407|